adamwathan/sublime-phpunit/readme.md

 ```

 By default, this package uses macOS's built-in Terminal.app.
 If you want to use iTerm, you can do so by setting `"phpunit-sublime-terminal": "iTerm"` in your settings.

+Also, if you happen to use [fish shell](https://fishshell.com/), set `"php-sublime-shell": "fish"` in the settings.
+This will instruct Sublime PHPUnit to properly connect the commands using `; and` instead of the default `&&`.